Dan Grimm

-Daniel Jay Grimm (February 7, 1941 – May 3, 2018) was an American football offensive lineman in the National Football League for the Green Bay Packers, Atlanta Falcons, Baltimore Colts, and the Washington Redskins.
-He played college football at the University of Colorado and was drafted in the fifth round of the 1963 NFL Draft.
-Grimm was also selected in the 20th round of the 1963 AFL Draft by the Denver Broncos.
+Daniel Jay Grimm (February 7, 1941 – May 3, 2018) was an American football offensive lineman in the National Football League (NFL) for the Green Bay Packers, Atlanta Falcons, Baltimore Colts, and the Washington Redskins.
+He played college football at the University of Colorado and was drafted in the fifth round of the 1963 NFL draft.
+Grimm was also selected in the 20th round of the 1963 AFL draft by the Denver Broncos.
+He died on May 3, 2018.